Cortisone injections

 Print this page

 Cortisone is a substance similar to a natural steroid hormone produced by the body.
-Cortisone injections are given into a painful joint to reduce pain and swelling in conditions such as gout, rheumatoid arthritisosteoarthritistendinitis, carpal tunnel syndrome and tennis elbow.
+Cortisone injections are given into a painful joint, soft tissue or bursae (fluid-filled sacs that cushion spaces around and between your joints, tendons and bones) to reduce pain and swelling.

 Avoid regular repeated injections

-The following are examples of cortisone injections available in New Zealand:
+The following are examples of cortisone injections available in Aotearoa New Zealand:

-• Before giving the cortisone injection, your doctor will remove excess fluid from the joint using a syringe and needle.
+• Before giving the cortisone injection, your healthcare provider will remove excess fluid from the joint using a syringe and needle.

-• The fluid is examined by your doctor and a sample is sent to the laboratory for diagnosis.
+• The fluid is examined by your healthcare provider and a sample is sent to the laboratory for diagnosis.

 • Removing the fluid reduces pressure in the joint.
 This helps relieve pain and may encourage the joint to heal.